milnegeneseo/suny-geneseo-writing-guide/docs/_conventions/common-errors.md

 ## Grammar and usage

-Good student writing adheres to the conventions of *Standard English.* It's customary to refer to such writing as "grammatical," although as *The Guide*'s page on [Grammar and Usage]({{ site.baseurl }}/conventions/grammar-and-usage) explains, when used in this way the term "grammatical" is, from a linguist's point of view, a misnomer.

 So much confusion surrounds the concept of "good grammar" that a few important points, in addition to those offered on the [Grammar and Usage]({{ site.baseurl }}/conventions/grammar-and-usage) page, must precede any consideration of common errors:

 -   Users of a language exhibit many small-scale variations in the way they form words and construct sentences, just as they display obvious varieties of accent.
 British and American English do not share identical grammatical conventions, and the spread of English around the globe has produced many additional geographical variants among speakers and writers of the language.
 Even at home we find diversity, particularly in spoken English.
 Southern speech, for example, has some recognizably distinctive grammatical features, such as the plural you (*y'all*).
 English, a linguist would say, has many "varieties" or "dialects."
 -   With language, as with other social conventions, we are often tempted to label the unfamiliar as "wrong" or "silly" or "vulgar" or even "barbaric."
 It's telling that this last word derives from *bárbaros,* the ancient Greek label for non-Greek speakers.
 In much the same spirit as the Greeks, many people mistakenly suppose that the terms "dialect" and "accent" describe the linguistic habits of others but not themselves.
 The truth is that dialect and accent are inescapable features of *everyone's* speech.
 At the same time, *every* variety of English exhibits internal grammatical consistency.
--   Linguists give the name "Standard English" to that variety which holds the place of greatest social privilege.
-Standard English is no more grammatical than nonstandard varieties of English; however, it is the variety most commonly employed in business, government, and academe, and for this simple reason it is the appropriate variety for most student writing.
+-   For a long time, it has been customary to use the term "Standard English" for that variety which holds the place of greatest social privilege.
+It is the variety most commonly employed in business, government, and academe; however, it is no more grammatical than "nonstandard" varieties.
+Increasingly, the term itself has been criticized, since the contrast between "standard" and "nonstandard" can appear to imply a value judgment even when none is intended.
+To repeat, "Standard English" is neither better nor worse than any other English (or any other language, for that matter).
+Precisely to the extent that the term suggests "normal" or "desirable," then, it is misleading and even harmful, reinforcing inequities already experienced by speakers of other varieties, particularly African American English.
 -   Most errors in student writing are errors of *usage* or style rather than true grammatical errors.
 (Consult the page on [Grammar and Usage]({{ site.baseurl }}/conventions/grammar-and-usage) for an explanation of the difference and a discussion of the rational basis for certain usage preferences.)
 Usage and style errors may interfere with clarity, directness, and economy of communication, or they may make a writer's sentences aesthetically objectionable.

 <span id="errorlist"></span>

-## Common errors of usage, style, spelling, and punctuation
+## Tips on usage, style, spelling, and punctuation

 This section of *The Guide* has moved to the [Geneseo wiki](http://wiki.geneseo.edu/x/AgC6Ag).